NamanMakkar/CS5727-Optimization-Methods-Cornell-Tech/README.md

 # CS5727-Optimization-Methods-Cornell-Tech
 This repository contains the code and report for the coursework of CS5727 Optimization Methods offered in Fall 2022 at Cornell Tech.
-This is the work of Naman Makkar and Aya Chehabi
+This is the work of NAMAN MAKKAR and AYA CHEHABI

 This coursework works on a Dynamic Driver Assignment Problem with the help of Gurobi in python to optimize the cargo operations of Express Air.
 According to the problem description, Express Air is a cargo delivery business that operates between three airports, A, B, and C.